xerdin442/event-ticketing-saas/README.md

     * Push the image: `docker push docker-username/repository-name:version-number`
     * Update the `BUILD_IMAGE` environment variable and run `docker-compose pull`
     * Start the containers: `docker-compose -f compose.yml -f compose.dev.yml up -d`
 1. Check the logs of the `backend` container on Docker Desktop.
-When the Nest application is fully initialized, the app should be running at: `http://localhost:3000/`
+When the Nest application is fully initialized, it should be running at: `http://localhost:3000/`
 1. After making any changes to the application source code or applying new migrations, repeat steps 4(leave out the first two sub-steps) and 5.
 1. Tests;
     * Start the test containers: `docker-compose -f compose.test.yml up -d`